Hello everyone!

 a2enmod headers

-Result: Apache is configured to use the mpm_prefork module (necessary to work with mod_php), and the rewrite and headers modules are active, allowing friendly URLs and HTTP header manipulation.
+Result: Apache is configured to use the mpm_prefork module (necessary to work with mod_php), and the rewrite and header modules are active, allowing friendly URLs and HTTP header manipulation.

 Installing and Configuring PHP 8.5

-It's time to install PHP!
-We will use version 8.5, released in November 2025, which is the latest and brings performance improvements and new features compared to previous versions.
-To do this, we will add Ondřej Surý's package repository, who maintains updated PHP versions for Debian/Ubuntu.
+It is time to install PHP!
+We will use version 8.5, released in November 2025, which is the latest version and brings performance improvements and new features compared to previous versions.
+To do this, we will add the package repository from Ondřej Surý, who maintains updated PHP versions for Debian/Ubuntu.

 First, add the GPG key and the repository: